js-joda/js-joda/CheatSheet.md

 // set the ALIGNED_WEEK_OF_YEAR to 51
 d.with(ChronoField.ALIGNED_WEEK_OF_YEAR, 51) // 2016-12-17

-// set by a TemporalAdjuster
+// set by a TemporalAdjuster lastDayOfMonth d.with(TemporalAdjusters.lastDayOfMonth()) // 2016-12-31

-d.with(TemporalAdjusters.lastDayOfMonth()) // 2016-12-31
+// set by a TemporalAdjuster lastDayOfMonth d.with(TemporalAdjusters.nextOrSame(DayOfWeek.SATURDAY)) // 2016-12-31

+// set by a TemporalAdjuster next or same weekday d.with(TemporalAdjusters.nextOrSame(DayOfWeek.SUNDAY)) // 2016-12-25

 ```